 The proposed seat of the ICTF is the town of Aurich in region Ostfriesland in Germany.
-In the High Middle Ages, from 1156 till 1327, every year delegates and chosen judges from the Seven Sealands (see image above) gathered at Upstalsboom (also written as Opstallisbeam) on a mound near Aurich.
-Here at the first Tuesday after Pentecost, they proclaimed in open air new laws for the whole of Frisia.
+In the High Middle Ages, from 1156 until 1327, every year delegates and chosen judges from the Seven Sealands (see image above) gathered on a mound near Aurich.
+It was the pan-Frisia thing or ding called Upstalsboom.
+Here, on the first Tuesday after Pentecost, they proclaimed in open air new laws for the whole of Frisia.
 The Upstalsboom functioned as supreme court in legal matters and conflicts between Seven Sealands too.
-With the seat in the town of Aurich, the ICTF can -in some way- restore the gross shortcomings of the former supreme judges of the Upstalsboom.
-If interested in more backgrounds of the Upstalsboom treaty, read our blog post Upstalsboom: why solidarity is not the core of the collective.
+With the seat in the town of Aurich, the ICTF can in some way undo the gross shortcomings of the former supreme judges of the Upstalsboom thing.
+If interested in more backgrounds of the Upstalsboom treaty, read Upstalsboom: why solidarity is not the core of the collective.

 Every person has the right to bring forward a case to the ICTF with the request to indict a deceased Frisian individual.